• Register

 Overestimating financial projections is a mistake that's commonly made, and easy to fix...

 Entrepreneurs often request a large amount of funding, since they feel that it will eventually get reduced during negotiations.
-They may also overestimate their sales projections, hoping to divert the attention of their potential investors.

 Bear in mind that investors and lenders are experts in their fields, and they can easily detect if the figure you came up with is unrealistic.